awesome-astra/docs/docs/pages/tools/ide/intellij.md

 default = "AstraCS:XXXX"
 ```

-### ✅ 4.
+### <span class="nosurface">✅ </span> 4.
 Reload Profiles

 - Now on the drop down menu select `Reload Profiles`

 ![my-pic](https://github.com/datastaxdevs/awesome-astra/raw/main/intellij/img/plugin-setup-5.png)

-- Et voila you can now list databases on your Astra organization and for each you can see the different keyspaces
+- Et voila!
+You can now list databases on your Astra organization and for each you can see the different keyspaces

 ![my-pic](https://github.com/datastaxdevs/awesome-astra/raw/main/intellij/img/plugin-setup-6.png)